tarxvftech/rflabs/content/about.md

 themselves here are willing to help - just be respectful of their time.

-Equipment owners that are willing to be contacted by amateurs in need of some quick testing, please visit pull request https://github.com/tarxvftech/rflabs to add yourself to the listing;
+Equipment owners that are willing to be contacted by amateurs in need of some quick testing, please patch/pull request https://github.com/tarxvftech/rflabs to add yourself to the listing;
 or, email me and I'm happy to do it for you ( rflabs at tarxvf dot tech ).